DEFRA/ffc-development-guide/docs/local-development-setup/install-dotnet-sdk.md

 # Install .NET SDK

+Whilst Node.js is Defra's primary framework, there are use cases where .NET is required.

 The .NET SDK is a set of libraries and tools that allow developers to create .NET applications and libraries.

 ## Choose version (or use LTS)